 Below are the results of research findings obtained from research locations.
-The learning outcomes data used is the value of the students' daily mathematics test in class X science with vector material.
+The learning outcome data used is the value of the students' daily mathematics test in class X IPA vector material.
 The following is a histogram of the total score of the learning method questionnaire based on the output of SPSS Windows 22, which can be seen in Figure 1.1.

-Fig. 1.1 The value of the questionnaire score of the learning method
+Figure.
+1.1 The value of the questionnaire score of the learning method